Waimea-Krclark/200dtd-lesson-planner-project/docs/2-sprint-2-mvp.md

 ---

-## Testing FEATURE NAME HERE
+## Testing Editing Resource

+Resources aren't set in stone sp editing them = yes

+**PLACE SCREENSHOTS AND/OR ANIMATED GIFS OF THE TESTING HERE**

+### Changes / Improvements

-Replace this text with notes about what you are testing, how you tested it, and the outcome of the testing
+Replace this text with notes any improvements you made as a result of the testing.

+**PLACE SCREENSHOTS AND/OR ANIMATED GIFS OF THE IMPROVED SYSTEM HERE**

+---

+## Testing opening resource links

+no open in new page = bad

 **PLACE SCREENSHOTS AND/OR ANIMATED GIFS OF THE TESTING HERE**